advantages of cranberries - Right Shift advantages of cranberries - Right Shift

 1. Urinary Tract Health

 Urinary tract infections are typically treated with antibiotics; however, this can sometimes cause antibiotic resistance in the body.
 Cranberries can be a type of management technique for Urinary tract infections (UTIs).
 These berries contain polyphenols and other complex compounds that have antimicrobial properties that can effectively prevent urinary infections.
+Among known cranberry benefits, their role in supporting urinary tract health stands out the most.

 2. Heart Health